orthanc-mirrors/orthanc-book/Sphinx/source/plugins/dicomweb.rst

   }
   EOF

-Note how all the GET arguments must be specified in the ``Arguments`` field.
+Note how all the GET arguments for the QIDO-RS request must be specified in the ``Arguments`` field.
 Orthanc will take care of properly encoding it to a URL.

 An user-friendly reference of the features available in QIDO-RS and WADO-RS `can be found on this site <http://www.dicomweb.org/>`__.